-Grandma's old fashioned doughnut recipes are perfect for making delicious, country-style doughnuts with a sweet and crispy, melt-in-your-mouth taste.
+Grandma's old fashioned doughnut recipes are perfect for making delicious, farmhouse-style doughnuts with a sweet and crispy, melt-in-your-mouth taste.
+You will also love the old-time cruller recipes, and the homemade jam-filled doughnuts are simply to die for!

 Crisco Shortening Ad, Ladies Home Journal, 1918